AndZRi/gesture-drawing/README.md

 2. Get your shuffled images slideshow with your time interval!

-## it does invoke smartscreen defender because the test images are hidden now, don't worry
+## it does invoke smartscreen defender because of the --onefile parameter of pyinstaller, don't worry
 ## you can check it via https://www.virustotal.com/gui/home/upload
 ## if you are really afraid of it, you can compile the program by yourself
-WHY DOES IT INVOKE SMARTSCREEN THIS IS SO STUPID

 i'll do a readme later, believe me